Download the Latest Statutes which govern the FISM organisation and its member societies.

 (iv) Social events.

 11.2 A FISM World Championship of Magic, either as a separate event or as a part of a World Magic Convention, will be organized under the auspices and supervision of the FISM by one of the Member Societies or by a Professional Convention Organizer with the support of a Member Society.
-The Presidium will regularly check the quality and the progress of the organization and will keep the General Assembly informed.
+The Board of Directors will regularly check the quality and the progress of the organization and will keep the General Assembly informed.

 11.3 The election of a Member Society to host and organize a FISM World Championship of Magic, either as a separate event or as a part of a World Magic Convention, shall be ratified in a written legal agreement between the International President and the President of the Organizing Committee, defining the terms and conditions.